10 Rainy Day Activities for Introverts (or those self-isolating)

 Self-help books for introverts

 Here is a motivational and inspirational self-help book about harnessing the power of your introverted nature.
-Read Laurie Helgoe's book Introvert Power (affiliate link)!
+Read Laurie Helgoe's book Introvert Power.
+This is a very special book for me because I've struggled with presenting myself to the world while staying true to my introvert self.

 3. Clean out an area of your home